Dyslectric/ls-techs/about.md

 ---

 # About Me
-My name is David Green and I am a Computer Science student at Franciscan University of Steubenville.
+My name is David Green.
+I am a Computer Science student at Franciscan University of Steubenville.
 I am 22 years old and have been programming for some years; despite this, I have never built any kind of serious website before 2024.